binerogroup/documentation/networking/load-balancer/launching-a-loadbalancer/openstack-horizon.rst

 .. note::

-   Before launching your first load balancer, we strongly recommend reading our :doc:`concepts <../general-concept/index>` guide so as to gain a better understanding the various parts.
+   Before launching your first load balancer, we strongly recommend reading our :doc:`concepts <../general-concept/index>` guide to gain a better understanding of the parts.

 We also recommend setting the correct :doc:`security groups </networking/security-groups/index>` on the instances that should be members in the load balancing.
 Traffic from the load balancer